 Juvederm, from the makers of Allergen, helps to eradicate vertical lip lines and smile lines, the latter of which can look like a set of parenthesis around the mouth and nose.

-As an injectable gel, Juvederm consists of hyaluronic acid, which is a natural complex sugar designed to smooth wrinkles, increase volume, add hydration, and boost skin elasticity.
-Because FDA-approved Juvederm treatments are a medical procedure, they need to be properly prepared for.
+Juvederm is an injectable gel consisting of hyaluronic acid, a natural complex sugar designed to smooth wrinkles, increase volume, add hydration, and boost skin elasticity.
+Because FDA-approved Juvederm treatments are a medical procedure, they must be properly prepared.

 How to Prepare for Juvederm Injections

-Getting Juvederm injections is a safe and simple process, but one that requires a few preparation guidelines to know beforehand.
+Getting Juvederm injections is a safe and simple process that requires a few preparation guidelines to know beforehand.